 Looking for something “wild” to add to your classroom curriculum?
 Learning from home and looking for a way to connect with wildlife?
 Wish you could take a field trip, but current circumstances prevent it?
-Utah’s Hogle Zoo is now offering virtual field trips, where we bring the zoo to you!
+Utah’s Hogle Zoo offers virtual field trips, where we bring the Zoo to you!
 Spend time with our seasoned and energetic educators as we meet animals, participate in interactive activities, and learn about nature in a fun and engaging way.
-Perfect for classrooms, families, scouts, youth groups, daycares, or anyone else interested in taking a field trip to the zoo using the magic of the internet.
-Our variety of programs feature different animals and life science concepts, and are geared towards specific age groups, even touching on Utah’s core standards, but all programs can be modified for any age group.
+Perfect for classrooms, families, scouts, youth groups, daycares, or anyone else interested in taking a field trip to the Zoo using the magic of the internet.
+Our variety of programs feature different animals and life science concepts geared towards specific age groups and addressing Utah’s core standards.
+However, our programs are adaptable for any age group.

-Have something specific in mind but don’t see it listed?
-We may even be able to develop a new program just for you – just let us know what you’re group is learning about, and talk with our educators about potential program options.
-We love sharing our knowledge about our zoo animals, so we’re able to cover a wide variety of animals and biology concepts.
 Let us know the details of your group when you book, and we’ll tailor a program to meet your group’s interests!
 No two field trips are ever the same!
+Have something specific in mind but don’t see it listed?
+We may even be able to develop a new program just for you – just let us know what your group is studying and talk with our educators about potential program options.
+We love sharing our knowledge about our Zoo animals, so we’re able to cover a wide variety of animals and biology concepts.

-Each field trip program is 30-45 minutes in length (though we can adjust to fit your needs – ask during booking), and includes insider zoo information from our knowledgeable zoo staff, interactive activities, and dedicated Q&A time.
+Each field trip program is 30-45 minutes long and includes insider Zoo information from our knowledgeable Zoo staff, interactive activities, and dedicated Q&A time.

-Times available: Mondays, Thursdays, and Fridays between 9am and 6pm- Include desired time in booking email.
-Times are first come first serve and depend on animal, equipment, and educator availability.
-We will try to accommodate your top choice for time, but please include alternative potential dates/times in your booking email.)
+Please include your desired time in the booking email.
+Times are first come, first serve and depend on animal, equipment, and educator availability.
+We will attempt to accommodate your top choice for the time, but please include alternative dates/times in your booking email.

-Join us in the zoo kitchen to learn about how we prepare food for the zoo animals.
-Each animal has a specific diet chosen for them by our head vet and nutritionist, Dr. Nancy, and then it’s up to keepers, diet techs, and volunteers (aka zoo chefs) to prepare each diet to perfection.
-Follow along for a tour of the commissary, a guide to making fruit bat skewers, and even a take – home recipe for a whacky fruit bat salad to try out at home!
+Join us in the Zoo kitchen to learn about how we prepare food for the Zoo animals.
+Each animal has a specific diet chosen for them by our head vet and nutritionist, Dr. Nancy, and then it’s up to keepers, diet techs, and volunteers (aka Zoo chefs) to prepare each diet to perfection.
+Follow along for a tour of the commissary as we “bake” a batch of bat skewers.
 Plus, we’ll even get to watch the bats enjoy their dinner.
-Along the way, we talk about animal diets, carnivores, herbivores and omnivores, and why food is such an important part of health – for you and for animals!
+Along the way, we talk about animal diets, carnivores, herbivores, and omnivores, and why food is such an essential part of health – for you and animals!

 Topics covered: Herbivore/Carnivore/Omnivore, Zoo Jobs, Animal nutrition